ieyasu/DSMACC/README.md

 code](http://people.cs.vt.edu/%7Easandu/Software/Kpp/) written at
 Virginia Tech by Adrian Sandu's group.

+Matthew Bishop [forked](//github.com/ieyasu/DSMACC) Barron Henderson's repository and made some major cleanup work on the code to reduce repeated computation and organize the code some.

 If you use the code and wish to cite the model please use:

 Emmerson, KM; Evans, MJ (2009) Comparison of tropospheric gas-phase